sweIhm-ws2018-19/skillproject-fr-26/README.md

 # skillproject-fr-26

-To see more details, take a look on the readme.md in MUCtivities. 👀
+To see more details🐳, take a look on the readme.md in the subfolder 'MUCtivities'. 👀

-🐱‍👓